 Matthew Henson passed away in the Bronx, New York on March 9, 1955 at the age of 88.
 He was survived by his wife Lucy and his son Anauakaq, and was buried at the Woodlawn Cemetery in the Bronx.
 In 1986, he and Peary were honored with a postage stamp bearing their images and in 1988, in recognition to his contributions to Arctic exploration, Matthew and Lucy Henson were reinterred at Arlington National Cemetery.

-In 1996, the United States Navy commissioned the USNS Henson, a Pathfinder class Oceanographic Survey Ship and in 2000, the National Geographic Society awarded him the Hubbard Medal posthumously and the state of Maryland has honored him by naming several schools and a state park after him.
+In 1996, the United States Navy commissioned the USNS Henson, a Pathfinder class Oceanographic Survey Ship and in 2000, the National Geographic Society awarded him the Hubbard Medal posthumously.
+Finally, the state of Maryland has honored him by naming several schools and a state park after him.

 The fact that Matthew Henson took part in some of the most harrowing and celebrated expeditions in modern history is by itself noteworthy, but the fact that he was so important to the success of the campaigns as a Black man in the pre-Civil Rights era is especially significant.
 Throughout the years, controversy has surrounded Peary and Henson’s journey to the North Pole, with at least one other person claiming to has reached there first.
 No one, however, argues that reaching the point that they did was anything less than heroic.
 Thus, Matthew Henson is truly a Great Black Hero.